kalycoding/Kaly/README.md

 </h1>

 <p align='center'>
-  A backend engineer from the world.
+  A software engineer from the world.
 </p>